openstreetmap/owg-website/policies/vector.md

 ## Usage

 The correct URL for the tiles is `https://vector.openstreetmap.org/$VERSION/{z}/{x}/{y}.mvt` or the tilejson at `https://vector.openstreetmap.org/$VERSION/tilejson.json`.
-Styles are available at `https://vector.openstreetmap.org/demo/shortbread/$VERSION.json`.
 We are unable to offer support on how to make your preferred map library work with these URLs and recommend you consult its documentation.

+Styles are available at `https://vector.openstreetmap.org/demo/shortbread/$STYLE_NAME.json`.
+We recommend self-hosting them, as they may be changed or removed in the future without any prior notice.

 ## Requirements